-A WordPress Social Share Plugin is a software that you can install on your WordPress website to help you share your website’s content on social media.
-The plugin will allow you to add social media icons to your website’s pages and posts, so that your users can easily share your content on their social media profiles.
+A WordPress Social Share Plugin helps you share your website’s content on social media.
+The plugin will allow you to add social media icons to your website’s pages and posts so that your users can easily share your content on their social media profiles.

 Recommended Plugin: Easy Social Share Buttons (paid).

 A WordPress Email Opt-in Form Plugin helps you collect email addresses from your website’s visitors.
 The plugin will allow you to add an email opt-in form to your website’s pages and posts so that your users can easily sign up for your email list

 Recommended Plugin: Thrive Leads (paid).

 Once you have installed your theme and plugins, it is time to customize the wordpress blog platform: